huangr0867/transactions_tracker/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and created using yarn.

+Technologies Used:
+MongoDB - used to store transaction, handled in /api/index.js Express - used in /api/index.js
+React - used in /src/App.js to return components in /components (Title and TransactionsInfo) HTML/CSS - design in /src/index.css

 ## Available Scripts for yarn

 In the project directory, you can run: